While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 The photo on the left is of Jeddah Port taken at dusk and is bathed in a red sunset, unfortunately this black and white copy does not do it justice.

 Possibly the first ever published UAE travel brochure.
 All photographs supplied.
 Designed and printed with gate folds and five creases to form the semi-arch on the folded cover.
-The theme is evidently more cultural than todays Dubai offering.

 Left: Campaign for Ligget and Myers cigarettes, featuring another of my photographs.